noorwachid/gularen/ReadMe.md

 [ ] This one is not
 ```

-Read the [Design.gr](Design.gr) for full design and the implementation progress.
+Read the [Tasks.gr](Tasks.gr) for full design and the implementation progress.